1,2-Dithietane

 1,2-Dithietane is a dithietane.
 It is a heterocyclic compound with a four-membered ring.
 Two sulfur atoms are adjacent, and the molecule is saturated.
 1,2-Dithietane has not been produced as of 2000.
 The combination of ring strain, and lone pairs of electrons, which repel each other, on the sulfur atoms makes the sulfur-sulfur bond too weak to produce the molecule.
 However a few derivatives are known.
 3,4-Diethyl-1,2-dithietane 1,1-dioxide has one sulfur fully oxidised.
 Dithiatopazine is a tricyclic compound with the -S-S- as a bridge.
 1,2-Dithietan-3-one, the ketone of 1,2-dithietane, was produced in 2008 by reacting α-dithiolactone with ethoxycarbonylformonitrile oxide.
-4,4-di-tert-butyl-1,2-dithietan-3-one and the spiro compound 4,4-(2',2',6',6'-tetramethylcyclohexyl)1,2-dithietan-3-one have also been made.
+4,4-di-tert-butyl-1,2-dithietan-3-one and the spiro compound 5,5,9,9-tetramethyl-1,2-dithiaspiro[3.5]nonan-3-one have also been made.

 1,2-Dithietane was claimed to have been made by reacting 1,2-ethanedithiol with iodine, but the major product was an eight-membered ring.

 A reaction of 2,3-dimercapto-1-propanol with 3-methyllumiflavin transiently produced 3-hydroxy-1,2-dithietane.
 This dithietane polymerised under light, breaking and reforming the S-S bonds to form a long chain -SSCH(OH)CH2-.